NewCaliforniaWaterAtlas/data-water-rights/README.md

 ### How we are working
 As a small community of water-interested computer programmers, we are working to recommend what we need to known and access in order to use the valuable water rights data.

+### Quality Assurance and Tests
+We are considering how we test and verify that our information is accurate.

 ### Github
 To collaborate, we are putting the documentation, data & processing tools into Github, a public & social place where programmers collaborate on code or data projects.